 Free sermons and illustration databases designed especially for Evangelical Christian workers

-Check out details here
+Check out the details of the 64-bit database here

 |Inner links:||Main installation files - SID or Kerux2010 or Access2002|

 |Illustration collections / annual supplements|

 |Sermon collections / supplements|

 |Information on updating your database (more thorough advice is here)|

 Welcome to the Kerux Sermon and Illustration Database, a collection of tens of thousands of sermons and sermon illustrations.
 (Kerux) is Greek for Preacher and these files will be useful for those who preach the Word, though anyone can have them.
 It is the same thing as the old Holwick Database - I am taking my name off to reflect the contributions so many others have made to this material.

 The records in this database contains are referenced with titles, Bible references and other searchable and sortable data.
 Think of it as a huge card file that can be searched in seconds.
 It is also useful for storing your own sermons and illustrations.
 The database has been compiled by Rev. David Holwick with help from pastors and programmers all around the world.
 It is offered free of charge and is intended to be used for the glory of God.
 It may not be sold, and may not be re-packaged without consent.